 Save: The save button saves the record and returns to the list tab.

 Delete: The delete button will delete the work order and any work assignments created in it.
 This button is only available to managers.
+Note: A Work Order can only be changed or deleted by a Manager after the Date & Time needed has passed.

 Work Order fields